iskanred/iu-pss-course/Assignment_2/Readme.md

 **Iskander Nafikov BS20-02**

 ## Documentation
-All necessary documentation you can find inside the sourse files.
+All necessary documentation you can find inside the source files.